jspackiaraj/wint2324-java/MATRIX_OPERATIONS/03_ExercisesInMatrixOperations/04_Exercise_04/README.md

 1.0
 ```

-This output reflects that the second endpoint of the line has rotated into the position (0, 0, 1), confirming the effect of the 90-degree rotation about the X-axis as calculated.
+This output reflects that the second endpoint of the line has rotated into the position `(0, 0, 1)`, confirming the effect of the 90-degree rotation about the X-axis as calculated.

 ---

-#### Please note: ####
+**Note:**

-Although the number of lines of code may seem long in `App.java`, the lines of code are broken up to ensure readability.
+Although the number of lines of code may seem long in `App.java`, the lines of code are broken up to ensure readability and clear understanding of the steps involved in the process.